 EPA has approved the following program administrator to offer certification provider training and administration services for the WaterSense New Homes program:

 Laurel Elam (email@example.com)

 WaterSense is partnering with organizations that commit to hire or contract with inspectors, train inspectors, oversee new home inspections, and issue certification decisions for inspected homes for the WaterSense program.
 For more information, please go to the Licensed Certification Provider page.

 Are you a home builder or other party interested in finding out more about the development of the final WaterSense New Home Certification System?
-To learn more about the certification process, including the proposed draft certification system, public comments on the draft requirements, and EPA's response to the public comments, please see:
+The New Homes Background Information page has more information about the new home certification system development process, including previous versions of the certification system, public comments, and EPA's response to the public comments.